openspending/community.openspending.org/resources/osi/cbga.md

 * In some of the Union Government schemes, where the Union Budget funds are routed outside the State Budgets, fund advances to implementing agencies get reported as expenditures and there is no way we can ascertain whether the money has actually been spent or is lying parked in the bank account at some level.
 As regards State Budget data, CBGA gets PDFs from the websites of the State Governments in about 1/3 of States – in case of the rest, they have to procure hard copies from offices of the Finance Departments of the States.

-A matrix of available budget data sources for India and comments about their usability has been compiled by the CBGA team and can be found online here: http://www.cbgaindia.org/sources_for_budget_data.htm.
+A matrix of available budget data sources for India and comments about their usability has been compiled by the CBGA team and can be found [online](http://www.cbgaindia.org/sources_for_budget_data.htm).

 <em>See the full list of organisations we visited on the India trip on the <a href="http://in.okfn.org/2012/09/18/okfn-india-trip-the-roundup/">OKFN-India blog</a></em>.